Welcome to today's edition of the Rush 24-7 podcast.

 Ford has apologized for the images, saying it was the result of individuals acting without proper oversight.

-I mean it was the ideal low information commercial.
+I mean, it was the ideal low-information commercial.

-It had everything that the low information people talk about.
+It had everything that the low-information people talk about.

-You know, the low inform it is hysterical for the low information crowd.
+You know, the low-inform, it is hysterical for the low-information crowd.

-Gag bound, tied up.
+Gagged, bound, tied up.

-What what else they apologized?
+What else they apologized?

 That was the one they did for Italy.

-Therese let's let me give Teresa in Harrisburg.
+Let me give Teresa in Harrisburg.

 We'll take her first.